Giga-tronics Inc. (GIGA) CEO John Regazzi on Q4 2020 Results - Earnings Call Transcript

 One is, we were declared an essential business fundamentally by the Department of Defense, and then second, we received 786,000 of PPP money; and third, and most important, really, our long term outlook is very strong, and our order rate in the RADAR test business is actually accelerating.
 And as John mentioned, the impact of the corona virus in Q4 2020 has two components.

 It has the components of the cybersecurity upgrade, and so we shipped the test equipment that needed to be upgraded back to Keysight for this upgrade.
-We received it back on February 28 and we were expecting this multiple people and over time to do all the required testing for meeting the production expectation of Q4 and FY2020, but then there's a second element, suddenly the mandate came in shut down, and that caused two problems.
+We received it back on February 28 and we were expecting this multiple people and over time to do all the required testing for meeting the production expectation of Q4 FY2020, but then there's a second element, suddenly the mandate came in shut down, and that caused two problems.

 The problem was, we didn't produce anything in the second half of March and actually a little bit earlier, and they had to absorb 100% of all the overheads.
 And second, the required shutdown cost, you know, because we couldn't catch up resulted at the end into a negative gross profit for the RADAR filter business for the Microsource business, which has been the backbone of our company.

 Now, the good news, this is all behind us.
 The Department of Defense sent us an unsolicited letter demanding that we produce thereby categorizing us as an essential business.
-We once again in full production, we started that at the beginning of April.
+We once again are in full production, we started that at the beginning of April.
 Of course, we worry, as John mentioned about the safety of our employees, and we work in two shifts working from home for many people, and John already went over that.

 And there will be inefficiencies going forward.
 Working in two shifts is clearly not as efficient as working in one shift.
 And we are seeing obviously some supply chain issues as John mentioned.
 For example, we expected 38 amplifiers for the F15, but we will only be receiving 16 this quarter.
 So, there’s supply chain issues that impact us in the near term.

-We also limited and travel and therefore visiting customers and that can cause order delays and more so we are also limited of getting into the labs of customers, which is critical.
+We’re also limited in travel and therefore visiting customers and that can cause order delays and more so we are also limited of getting into the labs of customers, which is critical.
 So, you know there will be some impact in the near term.
 Of course to compensate for all of that we received the 786,000 of PPP money.
 So, this will definitely bridge the gap.

 So, now let us look at the detailed results.
 Net revenue for the fourth quarter of fiscal 2020, ending March 28, 2020 was 2.6 million, and we've always showed two components for this revenue.
 There is a goods component of 1.547 million, which is really by and large for the RADAR test business.
-And it compares to [1.707 million] for the prior fiscal year, so there is a 9% decline in the goods revenue.
+And it compares to 1.707 million for the prior fiscal year, so there is a 9% decline in the goods revenue.

-And then the second component is for services of 1.056 million, which is mostly for our Microsoft product line, namely, the RADAR filter business which are used in the F-15, the F-16 and the F-18 fighter jets.
+And then the second component is for services of 1.056 million, which is mostly for our Microsource product line, namely, the RADAR filter business which are used in the F-15, the F-16 and the F-18 fighter jets.
 This 1.056 million compares to 1.818 million for the same period in the prior fiscal year.
 That's a huge 42% decline.
 And this is due to the corona virus explanation that we gave earlier.

 Looking at the fiscal year now for 2020, goods were 3.5 million compared to 2.1 million in the prior fiscal year 2019.
 That's a 66% growth in the RADAR test business.
 While the order flow in this business tends to be lumpy, we expect a higher than 66% growth rate in fiscal 2021.
 The services business declined to 8.25 million from 9 million.
 This decline, 9% on a yearly basis in the RADAR filter business was due to the corona virus impact, which we explained earlier.